 - How can I stay sober once I finish rehab?

 Understanding the depth of one’s addiction allows them to prioritize their recovery.
 Patients can research local facilities if they choose to be around friends and family.
 Traveling for rehab has other benefits as patients have less distractions and sentimentality and more focus.
 Their new experience in a fresh space encourages more commitment and less distractions.
-These questions will guide the prospective patient to identify their needs and ask treatment professionals the right questions.
+These questions will guide the prospective patient to identify their needs.